Print

 • For a smooth filling, continually stir the mixture in the pot as it cooks so the corn starch doesn't settle to the bottom; this can cause your pie filling to be lumpy.

 • To combine eggs with the hot chocolate milk mixture, you must temper the eggs: While whisking or scrambling the eggs, add a small amount of the hot mixture.
-This gradually raises the temperature of the eggs, so they don't curdle or cook when they are mixed with the rest of the hot mixture.
+This gradually raises the eggs' temperature, so they don't curdle or cook when mixed with the rest of the hot mixture.

 Recipe Card powered byTasty Recipes